Ankia-Fuls/fem-contact-form-react/README.md

 - [Parent selector in CSS](https://stackoverflow.com/questions/1014861/is-there-a-css-parent-selector) - This showed me how to select the parent of an element to change the style of the parent if the child is checked.
 - [Regex for email validation](https://medium.com/@python-javascript-php-html-css/the-best-regular-expression-for-email-address-verification-42bf83ba2885) - This showed me how to use regex to validate an email address.
 - [Aria-invalid and description](https://adrianroselli.com/2022/02/support-for-marking-radio-buttons-required-invalid.html) - This helped explain how to use the aria-invalid and aria-describedby with role radiogroup to mark a fieldset of radio buttons as valid or invalid.
+- [Publish to Github pages](https://gist.github.com/cobyism/4730490) - This showed me how to publish my project to github pages.

 ## Author